muratbulbul/Gui-Snort-Rule-Generator/README.md

-# Gui-Snort-Rule-Generator
+SNORT RULE GENERATOR

 Creating snort rule is anymore easier from gui.

-Just download python file and run program on cli as following.
+Just download python file and run program on cli as the following.

 #python Snort-Create-Rule.py